(CNN) — Break out your beads and get in your last bites of king cake -- Mardi Gras is nigh.

 Mardi Gras is French for Fat Tuesday.
 It's also called Shrove Tuesday, Carnival Tuesday or Pancake Tuesday, depending on where the celebration is taking place.

-No matter the name, it's a day of revelry that includes parades, parties and gastronomic indulgence before the Christian fasting season of Lent begins on Ash Wednesday.
+No matter the name, it's a day of revelry that includes parades, parties and gastronomic indulgence before the Christian fasting season of Lent begins on Ash Wednesday (February 26 in 2020).
 It marks the last day of the Carnival season, basically a six-week period of partying around the globe.

 Whatever your motivation, here's everything you need to know about Mardi Gras to be conversant in the holiday's history.